appu1232/Discord-Selfbot/README.md

 ## Buy me a cup of coffee

 This bot is open source and always will be, even if I don't get donations.
-That said, I know there are those out there that may still want to donate just to show appreciation so this is for you guys.
+That said, I know there are people out there that may still want to donate just to show their appreciation so this is for you guys.
 Thanks in advance!

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=FFDATZ8NFFV6Y)